-Beatriz Chu Clewell is a principal research associate in education policy at the Urban Institute focusing on factors that influence the educational attainment of underrepresented groups, especially in the STEM fields.
+Beatriz Chu Clewell was a principal research associate in education policy at the Urban Institute focusing on factors that influence the educational attainment of underrepresented groups, especially in the STEM fields.
 Recently, she served on a congressionally mandated committee convened by the National Academy of Sciences to produce a report on underrepresented groups and the expansion of the science and engineering workforce pipeline.
 She also served as the executive director of the Commission on the Advancement of Women and Minorities in Science, Engineering and Technology Development (CAWMSET), a bipartisan congressional commission based at the National Science Foundation.

 Clewell has directed a variety of large-scale research projects and program evaluations, including a study to identify the policies and practices that characterize schools where all students achieve and several evaluations of national programs to increase the participation of women and underrepresented minorities in STEM.
 Additionally, Clewell served as senior research scientist at the Educational Testing Service.
 She is a former associate editor of Educational Evaluation and Policy Analysis, an American Educational Research Association policy journal, and has authored numerous publications.
 She has been the recipient of multiple awards and honors, including the Distinguished Scholar Award from the American Educational Research Association.